hoangduytran/blender-manual/manual/modeling/meshes/editing/uv.rst

    :Menu:      :menuselection:`UV --> Follow Active Quads`
    :Shortcut:  :kbd:`U`

-The Follow Active Quads tool takes the selected faces and lays them out by following continuous face loops, even if the mesh face is irregularly-shaped.
+Extrapolate UV's based on the active quad by following continuous face loops, even if the mesh face is irregularly-shaped.
-Note that it does not respect the image size, so you may have to scale them all down a bit to fit the image area.

 Options